schoolofcities/urban-data-storytelling/notebooks/urban-data-analytics/measuring-the-city/measuring-the-city.md

 - *[Ecological fallacy](https://en.wikipedia.org/wiki/Ecological_fallacy)* is the phenomenon of drawing conclusions about individuals based on the group they belong to.
 For example, one might infer that everyone in a census tract with an overall high median income is wealthy.
 Although the median income is high, there may be low income residents who live in the tract who are not close to the median.

-- *[Edge effects]*  in spatial analysis refer to the limitations or distortions that occur at the boundaries of a study area.
-They can bias results or reduce accuracy, especially when spatial patterns or processes extend beyond the area being analyzed..
+- *[Edge effects](https://en.wikipedia.org/wiki/Boundary_problem_(spatial_analysis)#Types_and_examples)*  in spatial analysis refer to the limitations or distortions that occur at the boundaries of a study area.
+They can bias results or reduce accuracy, especially when spatial patterns or processes extend beyond the area being analyzed.
 For example, let's say you were mapping access to healthy food in a city.
 Your map may show that one corner of your city does not have a grocery store, leading to a conclusion of it being a food dessert.
 But if you didn't consider grocery stores just outside the edge or boundary of your city adjacent to this corner, this may not be the case.

 - *[Modifiable areal unit problem](https://en.wikipedia.org/wiki/Modifiable_areal_unit_problem)* (MAUP) is another source of bias when working with spatial data.
 It is a form of statistical bias that results from the fact that changing the scale or shape of aggregation units leads to different results.
 [Gerrymandering](https://en.wikipedia.org/wiki/Gerrymandering) is a classic example of intentional MAUP to obtain specific voting outcomes.
 Check out the graphic below, we can see the results of how different spatial units are arranged would impact the overall results of an election.
 Overall, it is important to think critically when working with different spatial units to avoid misrepresenting data or cherry-picking results.